humanmade/local-vip/docs/README.md

 ## Starting the Local Server

-To start the Local Server, run `composer server`.
+To start the local environment, run `composer server`.
 The first time you run this it will download all the necessary Docker images.

 Once the initial download and install has completed, you should see the output: